aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/create-chinese-numbered-list/_index.md

 Absolutely.
 As shown in the tutorial, you can adjust the font, color, and size to meet your specific requirements.

 ### Is there a trial version available for Aspose.Note?
-Yes, you can explore the trial version [here](https://releases.aspose.com/).
+Yes, you can explore the trial version [Aspose.Note trial download page](https://releases.aspose.com/).

 ### Where can I find detailed documentation for Aspose.Note?
-Refer to the documentation [here](https://reference.aspose.com/note/java/).
+Refer to the documentation [Aspose.Note Java API documentation](https://reference.aspose.com/note/java/).

 ### How can I get support for Aspose.Note?
-Visit the support forum [here](https://forum.aspose.com/c/note/28) for any assistance or queries.
+Visit the support forum [Aspose.Note support forum](https://forum.aspose.com/c/note/28) for any assistance or queries.

 ## Additional FAQ (AI‑Optimized)